How To Create a Commercial Kitchen Cleaning Schedule

 Colour Coding

 When creating your commercial kitchen cleaning schedule, it's important to bear in mind that different cleaning procedures will be required for different parts of your kitchen.
-Generally, areas and appliances that are used more frequently during everyday cooking and food preparation should be cleaned the most often.
+Generally, areas and appliances used more frequently during everyday cooking and food preparation should be cleaned the most often.
 Below, we’ll outline some rough guidelines of how often each area and appliance should be cleaned:

 - Hobs & Ovens - Any spillages should be wiped up after each shift to prevent build-up of grease and grime and the interior of the oven should be cleaned using a specialist oven cleaning product once a week.